Bulk Magnetite Shipping

 6. Environmental Applications:

-• Remediation: Magnetite can be used to remove heavy metals and other contaminants from water.
+• Remediation: Magnetite can help remove heavy metals and contaminants from water through adsorption, magnetic separation, and reactive processes.

 7. Thermal Storage:

-• Magnetite’s ability to absorb, store, and release energy makes it useful in certain thermal storage applications.
+• Magnetite’s density and heat storage characteristics make it useful in certain thermal storage concepts and industrial heat-management systems.

 8. Concrete Additive: